alexeykosinov/VHDL-Language-Server-for-VSCode-on-CentOS-7-/README.md

 ```
 4. Install VHDL_LS extension (if it's not installed yet)
 5. Create .toml files: main for std libs in home folder, custom in the project dir

+As an example:
+- "hidden.vhdl_ls.toml" rename to ".vhdl_ls.toml" and place to your ~/
+- vhdl_ls.toml is in your project folder custom library file